angular/angular-seed/readme.md

 It is lightweight (around 3kb minified) and has no other dependencies than Angular itself.
 Check the [documentation](http://lorenzofox3.github.io/smart-table-website/) website for more details

+## submitting an issue

+Please be responsible, the open source community is not there to guess your problem or to do your job.
+When submitting an issue try as much as possible to:

+1. search in the already existing issues or on [stackoverflow](http://stackoverflow.com/questions/tagged/smart-table?sort=newest&pageSize=30) if your issue has not been raised before.

+2. give a precise description mentionning angular version, smart-table version.

+3. give a way to reproduce your issue, the best would be with a <strong>running example</strong>, you can use [plunkr](http://plnkr.co/) (smart-table is the list of available packages).
+Note if you want to mimic ajax loading behaviour you can use [$timeout](https://docs.angularjs.org/api/ng/service/$timeout) angular service or [$httpBackend](https://docs.angularjs.org/api/ng/service/$httpBackend).

+4. isolate your code sample on the probable issue to avoid pollution and noise.

+5. Close your issue when a solution has been found (and share it with the community)

+Note that 80% of the open issues are actually not issues but "problem" due to developpers laziness or lack of investigation.
+These "issues" are a waste of time for us and especially if we have to setup a sample to reproduce the issue which those developpers could have done.
+Any open issue which does not fulfill this contract will be closed without investigation.

 ## Install

 the easiest way is to run `bower install angular-smart-table`, then you just have to add the script and register the module `smart-table` to you application